 Ativan, the brand name for lorazepam, is a highly potent and intermediate-acting benzodiazepine medication.
 Often prescribed for short-term treatment of anxiety, insomnia, and acute seizures, this medication is often abused.
-Benzodiazepine abuse is rapidly becoming a very real problem in the United States and Ativan is one of the three most commonly abused benzodiazepines in the US.
+Benzodiazepine abuse is rapidly becoming a very real problem in the United States and Ativan is one of the three most commonly abused benzodiazepines.

 Benzodiazepines such as Ativan are generally prescribed for a short period of time – less than four weeks to reduce the addiction potential of this highly-addictive and habit-forming medication.
 If taken for longer than four weeks, an individual runs the risks for developing an addiction to Ativan, requiring more and higher doses of the drug to attain the same pleasurable anxiety-reducing effects.